Long-Term Patterns for the Medically Lost

 - access to external support

 Trying harder or continually adding interventions can sometimes worsen outcomes.
-Stability-first approaches are often more effective.
+Stability-first approaches may be more useful for some people.

 - clearer baselines